 \section{Positive tensor decompositions}

 In the following we review several tensor decomposition on entrywise nonnegative tensors by varying them in three different aspects: local positivity (\Cref{ssec:multipartite}), arrangement of indices (\Cref{ssec:arbitraryArrangements}), and symmetry (\Cref{ssec:symmetricDec}).
+A summary of all the different notions of ranks together with their abbreviations is provided in \Cref{fig:rank_abbrv}.
 We will later generalize these decompositions to multipartite positive semidefinite (psd) matrices (\Cref{ssec:matrixDec}).
 Finally, we introduce in \Cref{ssec:borderRank} the notion of a border rank.

 Bipartite locally positive tensor decompositions arise from matrix factorizations.
 For instance, given a matrix $T \in \mathcal{M}_d(\mathbb{C}) \cong \mathbb{C}^d \otimes \mathbb{C}^d$, $T$ has rank at most $r$ if there exists a decomposition